Thanks to the Gainesville CVB for hosting our familiarization visit. As with all of our posts, opinions and reviews are

 4. Walk Through Kanapaha Botanical Gardens

 The Kanapaha Botanical Gardens were original and refreshing, unlike any that I have been to.
-The gardens were organized in a simple, yet effective pattern that was not overwhelming.
-Best of all, everything was easy to identify as it was labeled.
-My favorite parts were the Herb Harden and walk through the Chinese royal bamboo forest.
+The gardens are organized in a simple yet effective pattern that was not one bit overwhelming.
+Best of all, everything was labeled, making plant and tree identification easy.
+My favorite things at the gardens were the herbs and walk through the Chinese royal bamboo forest.
 The almost musical bamboo clanged together in the wind; the sound was enchanting.
-Pace yourself because the Kanapaha Botanical Gardens is huge.
-Make sure to visit the hummingbird garden!
+Pace yourself because Kanapaha Botanical Gardens is huge!
+Make sure to visit the adorable hummingbird garden.
 This place is one of the best things to do in Gainesville.

 5. Explore the University of Florida Campus

 The University of Florida’s 160-year-old campus is enormous (2,000 acres).
-It is easier to see by car rather than on foot, as there are 900 buildings around the campus.
-The University of Florida generates a huge amount to Florida’s economy through their research programs.
+There are 900 buildings around the school, so it is easier to see by car rather than on foot.
+The University of Florida generates a considerable amount to Florida’s economy through its research programs.

 Taylor and I did a self-guided tour from the campus website suggestions and map.
 We walked through the student union and enjoyed seeing groups of students busying themselves in a variety of activities.
 Taylor, a huge football fan, was thrilled to see the Ben Hill Griffin Stadium.
 We were shocked by the number of colorful Vespas parked around campus.

 6. Pedal a Florida Fun Bike

 Gainesville’s party pub on wheels is a blast!
 Pedal your way around town with a group of no more than 12 others.
-This is a great activity for fun or team building and a super fun thing to do in Gainesville.
+This is an excellent activity for fun or team building and a super fun thing to do in Gainesville.
 You can cycle around town and sightsee or pair your cycling with food and drink stops along the way.
 The owners of Florida Fun Bikes are entertaining and keep the energy level high.
-Bring your own drinks; coolers are onboard to keep them chilled.
+Bring your own drinks; coolers are on board to keep them chilled.

 7. See a Show at the Hippodrome State Theatre